denoland/denokv/proto/kv-connect.md

 due to quota limits, the server MUST respond with a 4xx class HTTP status response and a plain text body containing a human readable error message.

 The server MUST perform the requested atomic write operation.
-The the server MUST respond with a 200 OK response.
+The server MUST respond with a 200 OK response.
 The response MUST include a `Content-Type` header with the value `application/x-protobuf`.
 The response body MUST be a Protobuf message in the format `com.deno.kv.datapath.AtomicWriteResponse`.
 If the server is unable to perform the write because the database is not available